sakthipriyan/electric-stats/go-server/README.md

 # Electric Stats

+## Go Server
+* It runs on Google App Engine.
-Electricity status aggregator from Raspberry Pi.
+* It receives status from Python clients running on Raspberry Pi.

-## REST API
+* It stores the uploaded data.
+* Data Analytics are done and displayed as well.
+* Also, it tweets status as well.

 ### Sync status
 Only API endpoint which has to be called by the bots.